TEAMLIGHTSABERS/FRC_2022-2023/README.md

 # Zero to Robot

-Starting with Step 2 of the Zero to Robot instructions (https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html) install the WPILib libaries. *Since we are programming in Java and we are not building the WPILib libraries, it is not necessary to perform the steps for the "Additional C++ Installation for Simulation".*  When the instructions on this web page have been completed, the following will be installed on your computer:
+Starting with Step 2 of the Zero to Robot instructions (https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html) install the WPILib libraries. *Since we are programming in Java and we are not building the WPILib libraries, it is not necessary to perform the steps for the "Additional C++ Installation for Simulation".*  When the instructions on this web page have been completed, the following will be installed on your computer:

 Visual Studio Code - The supported IDE for 2019 and later robot code development.
 The offline installer sets up a separate copy of VS Code for WPILib development, even if you already have VS Code on your machine.
 This is done because some of the settings that make the WPILib setup work may break existing workflows if you use VS Code for other projects.